 The government needs to show that it can enforce the existing regulations in the current black market crisis before the wholesale ban on disposable vapes compounds the proliferation and illicit trade of these devices and increases the strain on enforcement agencies.

-When the ban is enforced, then the promotion of refillable vape devices, which closely replicate disposable vapes, will be vital to mitigating the widespread negative economic effects that shutting down this nearly £1bn economy would incur.
+With the ban enforced, the promotion of refillable vape devices, which closely replicate disposable vapes, is vital to mitigating the widespread negative economic effects that shutting down this nearly £1bn economy would incur.

 Empowering smokers with the knowledge that reusable vape kits are cheaper and just as easy to use, could help turn the tide against disposables altogether.